Murder of democracy: Cong after MPs detained over protests against 'misuse' of agencies | Politics

 - India

-Congress MPs staging a protest at Vijay Chowk here over the alleged misuse of investigative agencies were detained by police on Wednesday, with the party calling it a ''murder of democracy'' and claiming that the government wants an ''Opposition-mukt Bharat''.
+Congress MPs Wednesday staged a protest at Vijay Chowk here over the alleged misuse of investigative agencies and were detained by police, with the party calling it a ''murder of democracy'' and claiming the government wants an ''Opposition-mukt Bharat''.

+As the Enforcement Directorate questioned Congress chief Sonia Gandhi for the third time in a money laundering case pertaining to National Herald newspaper, party MPs gathered in the Parliament house in the morning and held a meeting with their leaders before marching to Vijay chowk in protest.

+Minutes after the protest started, the MPs were detained and put in police vans.

 They also raised the issues of price rise and imposition of the Goods and Services Tax (GST) on certain essential daily-use items.